Life of a

 …You are just now in Austin, Texas, and your air-conditioned coach is drawing up on a quiet, wooded side road.
 Beside you, higgledy-piggledy steps waver up a bank to the secluded, ground floor apartment of Govindas Vishnoodas Desani. … Desani's home for the past 20 or so years fits the begetter of Hatterr.
 Like the book, it is an amalgam, a mish-mash and gloriously impure.
 It has the air of a warren.
 All on one level, taking up the whole of a ground floor, it gives no impression of true scale.
 For Desani has divided and sub-divided [the place] into a series of small interconnected cubbyholes, all crammed with ephemera, memorabilia, piles of magazines, devotional objects, books on everything from Chinese medicine to American law and knick-knacks, both curious and gimcrack.
 "I like to collect little things.
 They please me," Desani said.
 "That, too, is a kind of worship…."

 Desani's 600-square-foot bungalow comprised a kitchen, sitting room, prayer room, bedroom, entry way and den.
 Walls were covered in homemade bookcases punctuated by Yantras and artworks depicting Indian deities.
-Here and there Desani would dangle the stray ornament or bracelet.
-The house was invariably filled with flowers brought by former students and friends; the odors mingled with the heady aromas of curries and incense.
+Here and there (and everywhere) Desani would dangle the stray ornament or bracelet.
+The house was invariably filled with flowers brought by friends; the odors mingled with the heady aromas of curries and incense.
 The curator of the Austin Japanese Garden in Austin's Zilker Park gave permission for students to pick lotuses for Desani's full moon practice which, as mentioned, involved a day of private silence, fasting, prayer and meditation.

 On most weekends Desani would play host to those who came to help with his endless projects.
-The to-do list might include proofreading a new article or manuscript, re-organizing his library, to 'improving' an object found in a junk shop by spraying it gold.
-At the end of the day tired helpers would crowd the tiny sitting room, wolf down one of his out-of-this-world curries punctuated by Lay's Potato Chips ("a very healthy food"), and listen raptly as he shared one of his many life lessons and adventures.
+The to-do list might include proofreading a new article or manuscript, re-organizing his library, or 'improving' an object found in a junk shop by spraying it gold.
+At the end of the day tired helpers would crowd his tiny sitting room, wolf down one of his out-of-this-world curries punctuated by Lay's Potato Chips ("a very healthy food"), and listen raptly as he shared one of his many life lessons and adventures.
 Desani rarely joined in the meal.

 Desani spent his last few years in failing health, cared for by an ever-shrinking group of former students, then 24-hour home care nurses, all Americans.
 He died at 91, far from his Summit-City, in a private home near Ft.
 Worth, Texas.